opencurve/curve/docs/en/nebd_en.md

 - IO Executor: Responsible for the actual execution of file requests, which calls the interface of CURVE client and send requests to storage clusters.

-- Metafile Manager: Manage metadata files, and also responsible for metadata persistance, or load persistent data from files.
+- Metafile Manager: Manage metadata files, and also responsible for metadata persistence, or load persistent data from files.

 ### Key Points